 There are a number of integrations and new features that make it an ideal choice for many ecommerce business models.
 It certainly has its pros, but it’s not the right choice for every store.
-Let’s take a closer look at what you can expect from it, so you can decide if it’s right for your online store.
+My in-depth BigCommerce review will help you understand what you can expect from it, so you can decide if it’s right for your online store.

 How Does BigCommerce Compare To Other Ecommerce SaaS Platforms?

 I’ve given it the best overall rating, because it has several advantages over other platforms, such as an unlimited number of products, no transaction fees, a wide array of features, and a decent mobile speed store.
 It falls a bit flat in terms of load time, which can frustrate shoppers.

 - Inconsistent speeds.
 When I tested BigCommerce some sites didn’t load or had really long load times, slowing down the otherwise fast average.
 I’m not the only one.

 - There’s strong SEO performance.
 Everything’s served from a content delivery network to speed up delivery.
 And, you have complete control over SEO data for each of your products, including the page title, meta keywords, meta description, and product URL all from within the product area.

 - Multi-channel selling is made easy.
 Manage your Amazon, Facebook, eBay, and Pinterest stores all from within BigCommerce.
 Your inventory will sync across all channels so you don’t oversell.
 Sell the last of something on Facebook?
 It’ll go out of stock everywhere until you update your inventory.

 - BigCommerce’s themes are stunning.
 The theme designs are of stellar quality, but there aren’t many free ones to choose from.
 At the time of this writing, there are only seven free themes in the BigCommerce theme store, across all industries.